katsu6628/surveyTemplate/README.md

 2. docmute.sty

 surveyTemplate-Main.tex: Connect all PDF's in one
-surveyTemplate;.tex: minimum set of template
+surveyTemplate.tex: minimum set of template

 ## PowerPoint
 template.pptx : copy and paste template page or use the .potx